sbogucki12/GolfCard/README.md

 **LESSON LEARNED POST SCRIPT**: *The .NET tutorials were too crazy.
 I ended up getting rid of them.
 I scaffolded out the React app with Create-React-App.
 Though the TypeScript linter is super stringent, I am now making it work.
 It took all weekend.  :(*

+## Notes from the Developer

+With a fulltime job and a long commute, I am not able to dedicate as much time to this project as I would wish.
+But I'll try to get to it at least every weekend, and hopefully during some weeknights. <br/>

+I'm also discovering that I had to moderate some of the TypeScript Linter's settings.
+It was so stringent that it made development super cumbersome.
+Though, I don't think any of the changes I made to the linter will lessen the integrity of TypeScript's value. <br/>

+One issue that I encountered when working with Redux with TypeScript (separate from React) was that TypeScript didn't recognize the getState() call as a user of the createStore function.
+So, TypeScript would complain that createStore was being set, but not used.
+Which isn't accurate; createStore was being used by getState(), but the createStore() value wasn't being called directly.
+Which seems to upset the TypeScript linter.  <br/>

+I'm not sure if that same issue will be apparent when using TypeScript with Redux connected to the React app.
+But, in any case, I'm not using Redux in **GolfCard** yet so, we'll cross that bridge when we arrive to it! <br/>

 ## Timeline